mohamedzouari/Shortest-Path-With-Timing/README.md

+# Shortest Path finder

+ Starting from departure city, with the goal to reach a destination in the shortest time, we are given a list of trips with source, destination, departure time, and duration.
+The algorithm aims to find the shortest path from source to destination with respect to time deadlines.

 ### Concept
   - After Parsing the Input, we generate a graph from the structure with start and a finish
   - We Apply a shortest path algorithm based on dijkstra seach and we add a timing check in order to update the paths